Eric-Miao/eric-miao.github.io/_pages/about.md

 I am interested in the intersection of Machine Learning and social impact and my capstone project was Methane Detection and Characterization with Squishy Robotics.

-[Here](https://eric-miao.github.io/blog/2023/profile-storyboard/) is a more detailed storyboard of my experiences
+[Here](https://eric-miao.github.io/blog/2023/profile-storyboard/) is a more detailed storyboard of my experiences.

 - **Github**([link](https://github.com/Eric-Miao))
 - **LinkedIn**([link](https://www.linkedin.com/in/cnyteric))